mpassosferreira/JustCalc/README.md

 <p align="center">
   <p align="center">
     A simple calculator for kids.
 It stil needs some improvements.
-   First project created for an IOS development course taught by Digital House in partnership with the SANTANDER CODERS program.

     <br />
     <br />
     <a href="https://github.com/mpassosferreira/KidsMakeMath/issues">Report Bug</a>